Javascript Menu by Deluxe-Menu.com

 3. Student-initiated Specializations [which must be pre-approved by the Office of Academic Affairs].

-Secular Degree Programa
+Secular Degree Programs

-A wide range of undergraduate, graduate, and postgraduate secular degree options are available at Nazianzen Institute through a bilateral ‘validation partnership’ with Nikola Tesla Union University (NTU) — which is an institution of higher learning accredited by the Republic of Serbia (RS) Commission for Quality Evaluation, [Komisija za Vrednovanje Kvaliteta].
-For information regarding Nazianzen Institute’s program offerings through NTU, see Nikola Tesla Union University Programs of Study or A Guide through Accredited Institutions of Higher Education and Study Programs in Serbia, (pp. 59–61).
-These certificate, diploma, and degree programs include offerings in the following disciplines:
+Secular degree programs are available through the Institute's academic partner, Nikola Tesla Union University (NTU), which is an institution of higher learning accredited by the Republic of Serbia (RS) [see Spisak Akreditovanih Fakulteta i Univerziteta — List of Accredited Universities in Serbia].
+For information regarding the program offerings through NTU, see Nikola Tesla Union University Programs of Study or A Guide through Accredited Institutions of Higher Education and Study Programs in Serbia, (pp. 59–61).
+Applications for these certificate, diploma, and degree programs at NTU should be directed to NTU admissions.

 St. Gregory Nazianzen K-12 Academy